eoscostarica/guide.eoscostarica.io/docs/open-source-guidelines.md

 The body should include the motivation for the change and contrast this with previous behavior.

 ### Footer

-The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.
+The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub `issues` that this commit closes.

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

-## Reporting bugs
+## Reporting Bugs

-Before submitting your issue please check that you've completed the following steps:
+Before submitting your `issue` please check that you've completed the following steps:

 * Made sure you're on the latest version.
 * Used the search feature to ensure that the bug hasn't been reported before.